Information For Authors

 Do not cite the following sources in the reference list:

-Unavailable and unpublished work, including manuscripts that have been submitted but not yet accepted (e.g., “unpublished work,” “data not shown”).
-Instead, include those data as supplementary material or deposit the data in a publicly available database.
+Unavailable and unpublished work, including manuscripts that have been submitted but not yet accepted (e.g., "unpublished work," "data not shown").
+Instead, include the data as supplementary material or deposit the data in a publicly available database.

 Personal communications (these should be supported by a letter from the relevant authors but not included in the reference list)

-Clinical Trials Registration: Colombia Médica ’s Editors ascribe to the registration policies of the International Committee of Medical Journal Editors (ICMJE) that can be found at http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html.
+Clinical Trials Registration: Colombia Médica's Editors ascribe to the registration policies of the International Committee of Medical Journal Editors (ICMJE) that can be found at http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html.
 Appropriate registries (such as www.clinicaltrials.gov) must be accessible to the public at no charge and must be open to all prospective registrants and managed by a not-for-profit organization.
 There must be a mechanism to ensure the validity of the registration data, and the registry should be electronically searchable.
 Please include the appropriate Trial Registration Number on the Title Page of the submitted manuscript.

 1.2 Reviews